learn-co-curriculum/dsc-k-means-clustering/README.md

 ##  Summary

-In this lesson, we learned about different kinds of clustering, and explored how the K-means clustering algorithm works.
-We also learned about how we can quantify the performance of a clustering algorithm using metrics such as variance ratios, and how we can use these metrics to find the optimal value for K by creating elbow plots!
+In this lesson, we learned about different kinds of clustering and explored how the k-means clustering algorithm works.
+We also learned about how we can quantify the performance of a clustering algorithm using metrics such as variance ratios, and how we can use these metrics to find the optimal value for $k$ by creating elbow plots!